sfahadh/Food-Content-App/README.md

 In the health profile account, there is no measurement data or a button to calculate BMI.

 What I added to the web application is a login page.
 The login page will not let the user view the profile page if he/she does not enter the correct credentials.
+I'v only added one correct username and password and it is:
+**Username:** fahad
+**Password:** idk

 ## Deployment
 This app is available at: https://food-database-app.herokuapp.com